Nagant M1895: Technical characteristics

 The M1895 has a mechanism which, as the hammer is cocked, first turns the cylinder and then moves it forward, closing the gap between the cylinder and the barrel.
 The cartridge, also unique, plays an important part in sealing the gun to prevent the escape of propellant gases.
 The bullet is deeply seated, entirely within the cartridge case, and the case is slightly reduced in diameter at its mouth.
 The barrel features a short conical section at its rear; this accepts the mouth of the cartridge, completing the gas seal.
 By sealing the gap, the velocity of the bullet is increased by 15 to 45 m/s (50 to 150 ft/s.)
 This feature also eliminates the possibility of injury from gases escaping through the gap, which can injure a finger if the user holds the gun with a finger positioned beside the gap.
-The Nagant's sealed firing system meant that the Nagant revolver, unlike most other revolvers, could make effective use of a sound suppressor, and suppressors were sometimes fitted to it.
+The Nagant's sealed firing system meant that the Nagant revolver, unlike most other revolvers, made effective use of a sound suppressor, and suppressors were sometimes fitted to it.

 Holstered Nagant with the gate open for loading.

 The disadvantage of this design is that Nagant revolvers were laborious and time-consuming to reload, with the need to manually eject each of the used cartridges, and reload one cartridge at a time through a loading gate.
 At the time the revolver was designed, this system was obsolete.
-In British service the Webley Revolver used a top-break cylinder and star extractor to simultaneously eject all spent cartridges and in American service the Smith & Wesson Model 10 employed a similar system but with a swing-out cylinder.
-The Nagant with its side-loading gate, and ejector rod to remove spent cartridges individually in succession was for all its novelty, outdated as a military revolver in this regard.
+In British service the Webley Revolver used a top-break cylinder and star extractor to simultaneously eject all spent cartridges and, in American service, the Smith & Wesson Model 10 employed a similar system but with a swing-out cylinder.
+The Nagant, with its side-loading gate and ejector rod to remove spent cartridges individually in succession was for all its novelty, outdated as a military revolver in this regard.
 However, the Nagant design did have the advantage of requiring less machining than more modern formats.

 The Nagant M1895 has a heavy trigger pull (about 12 lbs for single and 20 lbs for double).